Professional in Child Psychology and Development – Enhance Understanding and Support for Children

-The OSHAA 30-Hours Diploma in Child Psychology and Development is a comprehensive programme designed to provide participants with a deep understanding of the cognitive, emotional, and social development of children from infancy through adolescence.
-This professionally structured course equips participants with the theoretical knowledge and practical insights required to support the healthy growth and development of children in various settings.
+The OSHAA 30-Hours Diploma in Child Psychology and Development is a focused programme designed to provide a thorough understanding of children’s cognitive, emotional, and social growth from infancy through adolescence.
+This course equips participants with both theoretical knowledge and practical strategies to support healthy development and address challenges in various educational, clinical, and community settings.

 OSHAA 30-Hours Diploma in Child Psychology and Development